-Subscriber engagement data is crucial, not only in overall strategy for email marketing, but also for deliverability specifically.
-Your email list should be clean and segmented out by subscriber engagement that includes your most active data.
-Segmenting IPs and domains help prevent potential reputation issues or mixing brands.
-The goal of successful email distribution is to send emails to people who want to receive them and to entice new subscribers to opt in to your email program.
+Subscriber engagement data is crucial, not only in the overall strategy for email marketing but also for deliverability specifically.
+Your email list should be clean and segmented out by subscriber engagement including your most active data.
+Segmenting IPs and domains helps prevent potential reputation issues or mixing brands.
+The goal of successful email distribution is to send emails to people who want to receive them and to entice new subscribers to opt into your email program.
 Here at Blueshift, we want to make this easy for you as you start using our platform.

 Active vs. Inactive

 You want your subscribers to be engaged!
 An active audience is made up of subscribers who engage with your emails intermittently; this is considered the core of success in deliverability.
 They are more likely to click and open emails, which, as a result, produces higher engagement.
 One of the ways to break this down is to include your most engaged subscribers to see who has opened your emails within the last three months.

 Whether you are sending to re-engage or a brand new campaign, you will want to target this list to improve your overall deliverability to maintain great IP and domain reputation.
 More on that below, but understand that depending on your industry and demographics, that number can shift based on seasons (e.g., swimwear brands, outdoor clothing, department stores, etc.)

 Now for the subscribers who are less engaged.
 They typically haven’t opened or clicked on an email for over three months, which shows you that they are either less engaged with your content or and you will have to re-engage this audience.
 To win back these subscribers, you should consider strategizing campaigns to re-introduce them to your brand.
 It’s important to have a strategic plan when implementing this tactic and start with a re-engagement campaign, as stated above.